 Internships & Jobs for Communications Students

 At Vermont State, you’ll gain leading-edge skills for Communications jobs through internships, co-ops, career coaching, and more.
 Our internship placements are guaranteed to grow your professional network.
 Your options for internships and job preparation are nearly endless.
 You will have the opportunity to contribute to your field while you are still a student, and you will take on at least one internship before graduation.

 Just a few of our internship placements have included:

 - Dope Jam Records

 - Vermont Public Television

 - WBZ-TV Boston

-Vermont State’s Communications program has won over a dozen Student Emmys for our broadcast work with News7 as well as awards from the College Broadcasters and Broadcast Education Association, the New England Society of News Editors, and the College Media Association.
+Vermont State’s Communications program has won over a dozen Student Production Awards through the National Academy for Television Arts & Sciences, including best student newscast, for our broadcast work with News7 as well as awards from the College Broadcasters, Broadcast Education Association, the New England Society of News Editors, the New England Newspaper and Press Association, and the College Media Association.